-did not feel the campus culture changed, nor did their equity work and efforts move the mark.
+One of the vital foundational elements of our plan stemmed from the campus community.
+The vision, structure, and goals came organically through inquiry and discussion with the college.
+In the evaluation of the state-mandated 2015-16 Student Equity Plan, the Office of Equity learned many proposed activities were technically implemented, but people did not feel the campus culture changed, nor did their equity work and efforts move the mark.
 Changes occurred in pockets but the changes were not systemic.
-As our college moves forward from the evaluation of previous plans, this Strategic Equity Plan is also an effort to acknowledge where we fell short as a campus in reaching previous goals or addressing concerns, building trust, communication, and collaboration.
+As our college moves forward from the evaluation of previous plans, this plan is also an effort to acknowledge where we fell short as a campus in reaching previous goals or addressing concerns, building trust, communication, and collaboration.
 In crafting an updated plan, the Office of Equity intentionally engaged students, staff, faculty, and administrators in a variety of spaces.
 The team led Opening Day workshops, conducted inquiry around professional development, held town halls, visited divisions and departments, engaged governance committees, conducted an online survey, held an equity retreat, and most importantly, listened to students.